 where μROI and μBackground are mean brightness values of the tumor region (ROI) and the tissue (Background) respectively, and σROI and σBackground are the standard deviation of the ROI and the background respectively.

-In addition to the SNR and CNR we compute the Minkowski-form distance (MD) and the histogram intersection (INT) between the ROI and background regions as similarity measurements between histograms.
+In addition to the SNR and CNR we computed the Minkowski-form distance (MD) and the histogram intersection (INT) between the ROI and background regions as similarity measurements between histograms.
 The Minkowsky distance is often used for computing dissimilarities between histograms24.
 The intersection of the histograms is a useful similarity measurement between two histograms when the number of pixels between regions is different, it is well suited to deal with scale changes25.